kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 :::note

-Technically speaking Scenario represents a lightweight thread(*Task<'T>*) of execution and NBomber is allowing to create many copies of such scenario to simulate parallel execution.
+Technically speaking Scenario represents a lightweight thread (*Task<'T>*) of execution and NBomber is allowing to create many copies of such scenario to simulate parallel execution.
 Scenarios are always running in parallel.

 :::

 ### Load simulations

 When it comes to load simulation, systems behave in 2 different ways:
-- Closed systems, where you keep a constant number of concurrent clients and they waiting on a response before sending a new request.
+- Closed systems, where you keep a constant number of concurrent clients and **they waiting on a response before sending a new request**.
 A good example will be a database with 20 concurrent clients that constantly repeat sending query then wait for a response and do it again.
 Under the big load, requests will be queued and this queue will not grow since we have a finite number of clients
-- Open systems, where you keep arrival rate of new clients requests without waitng on responses.
+- Open systems, where you keep arrival rate of new clients requests **without waitng on responses**.
 The good example could be some popular website like Amazon.
 Under the load new clients will arriving even though applications have trouble serving them.

 :::note